maziac/DeZog/documentation/Usage.md

 ## Notes

-- vscode breakpoint conditions: those are directly passed to ZEsarUX.
-Conditions have not been tested at all.
 - Don't use "-exec run" in the debug console.
 It will lead to a disconnection of ZEsarUX.
 Instead use the continue button (the green arrow).